dhis2/dhis2-android-capture-app/docs/src/commonmark/en/content/capture-app/app-android-settings-configuration.md

 ### Reset all values

-By clicking on *Reset all values*, the user will restore the default settings values of the program section.
+By clicking on *Reset all values*, the admin user will restore the default settings values of the program section.
 Please note that in this case it means no specific settings per program.

-To save any configuration, the user needs to click on the *Save* button (this button is disabled for the users who doesn't have the 'ALL' authority)
+To save any configuration, the admin user needs to click on the *Save* button (this button is disabled for the users who doesn't have the 'ALL' authority)

 ## Data set download sync settings